5 Key Trends Marketers Can’t Ignore: Retail in 2016 (and Beyond)

 - And, for all this, how many are male, female and in what age brackets?

 Insider Tip: Be wary of mobile tracking via WiFi—this method may soon become obsolete.
-Apple has already started to randomize MAC addresses on the iPhone to prevent tracking and it’s highly likely that other mobile companies will follow suit.
+Apple has already started to randomize MAC addresses on the iPhone to prevent tracking and other mobile companies could follow suit.

 5) IoT Will Call for an Omnichannel Rethink